 In 2012, I was accepted into a graduate program at Brigham Young University (BYU) in Utah.
 For the next three years I took graduate courses in mass communications.

-In the beginning, my areas of interest was media ecology (how the medium can influences the message).
-In time, I transitioned to studying Hollywood, specifically, and the way their movies influence behavior and perceptions of morality.
+In the beginning, my area of interest was media ecology (how the medium can influences the message).
+In time, I transitioned to studying Hollywood, specifically, and the way movies influence behavior and perceptions of morality.

-At right is a downloadable sample of the type of work I did in graduate school.
-In this paper, me and two other students studied the influence Hollywood has on non-American cultures.
+At right is a downloadable sample of the type of work I did as a graduate student.
+In this paper, me and two colleges studied the influence Hollywood movies have on non-American cultures.

 My educational breakthrough came when I discovered semiotics.

-Semiotics is a methodological approach to studying signs and symbols (it's the interpretation of meaning).
+Semiotics is a methodological approach to studying signs and symbols (it's the science of interpreting meaning).
 Semiotics can be used to interpret stories with analogies, metaphors, or parables.

 I love semiotics is because I could use it to understand my two favorite subjects: film and religion.